Business Spotlight: Transforming Your Thought Life: Christian Meditation in Focus

 Mediation is not a topic I have spent much time researching and quite honestly have probably mocked at times.

-While I did not doubt the power of mediation, and especially Christian meditation, I just did not think it was my style.
+While I didn’t doubt the power of mediation, and especially Christian meditation, I just didn’t think it was my style.

 Well, I guess God had been nudging me for quite some time.
 He gave me a daughter who would probably benefit from some mindful yoga and meditation.(She is wound a little tight.)
 I also have a sister who has done studies from a teacher’s perspective on mindfulness.

 I love reading all books, but one thing about Christian books that often disappoints me is the lack of Biblical references.